 Thumb sucking is usually just a normal childhood behavior, but if your child continues to suck his thumb once his permanent teeth have come in it can cause problems.
 Depending on how often your child sucks and how strong the pressure is, thumb sucking can cause:

 - An overbite

-- The top front teeth to stick out
+- The top front teeth stick out

 These changes can cause your child to have problems eating or speaking.
-If you have a child that likes to sucks their thumb, you will want to work on decreasing the frequency of sucking before their permanent teeth come in.
+If you have a child that likes to suck their thumb, you will want to work on decreasing the frequency of sucking before their permanent teeth come in.

 Remember, children suck their thumbs to calm themselves and for comfort, so punishments and scolding will often make them want to suck their thumb more.
-Try more positive reinforcements, like praise and rewards when they go certain amounts of time without sucking.
+Try more positive reinforcements, like praise and rewards when they go for certain amounts of time without sucking.
 If your child is displaying some of the side effects of prolonged thumb sucking, talk to your dentist about treatment options available to you.

-Although tongue thrusting is similar to thumb-sucking in that is it a sucking motion and used to self soothe, tongue thrusting has a few extra problems.
+Although tongue thrusting is similar to thumb-sucking in that is it a sucking motion and used to self-soothe, tongue thrusting has a few extra problems.
 When children tongue thrust, they seal their mouth closed and swallow by pushing the tongue against the teeth or lips.